Burke–Gilman Trail: Extensions

 As of 2006, there are extensions of the Burke–Gilman Trail at its western end: connecting the short and long segments between the Ballard Locks and 11th Avenue, and a northern extension along Shilshole Bay from NW 60th Street to Golden Gardens Park, and planning for connecting between the Ballard Locks and downtown Ballard at 11th Avenue NW and NW 45th Street.

 A major point of contention since the 1990s regarding the remaining "missing link" project was the industrial nature of the Salmon Bay waterfront, through which this portion of the trail would pass.
 Local business owners voiced concerns about the safety and liability issues inherent in the convergence of Ballard Terminal Railroad trains, trucks, cyclists, and pedestrians.
 A Citizens group and the city claimed the dangers were being exaggerated.
 The trail overall can at times be busy and even crowded.

+As of 2026, the original plan to construct the "missing link" along Shilshole Avenue NW remains paused due to decades of litigation.
+In response to these legal deadlocks, the city has shifted focus to an alternative alignment.
+The Seattle City Council has advanced a route that uses NW Market Street, Leary Avenue NW, and 17th Avenue NW.
+This route, which bypasses the industrial Shilshole corridor, was solidified by the passage of the Seattle Transportation Levy in November 2024.
+The levy, which passed with over 66% of the vote, explicitly included $20 million in funding to complete the design and construction of this new alignment.

-As of 2023, plans to construct the 1.4 mi section remain on hold due to design revisions and legal challenges.
-A railroad crossing on the trail under the Ballard Bridge was the site of 39 crashes and incidents between 2015 and 2020.
-The crossing was replaced in October 2023, shortly after the city council approved its removal.
-The city council included a routing along Leary Way instead of Shilshole Avenue, where industrial businesses had opposed the trail's construction, in a transportation levy that will be placed on the November 2024 ballot.
+Prior to this shift, a dangerous railroad crossing on the trail under the Ballard Bridge was the site of 39 crashes and incidents between 2015 and 2020.
+This crossing was removed and paved over in October 2023.